-That’s right – there IS something that you can do to make your windows 4-5 times stronger.
+That’s right – there is something that you can do to make your windows 4-5 times stronger.
 And you know what?
 All you need to do is choose a different type of glass – tempered glass.

 Tempered glass is a preferred window material choice for two reasons: durability and safety.

+This type of glass is stronger than standard glass.
 Fair warning: even a tempered glass window can be broken, but if it does break, it breaks much differently than annealed glass.
 This is where your family’s safety comes into play.

 This is where the tempered glass fits in.
 When tempered glass breaks, it breaks into small, smoother, and more rounded pieces than annealed glass.
-Your loved ones are much less likely to cut themselves on the smooth edges of broken tempered glass.
+Your loved ones are much less likely to cut themselves on the smooth edges of broken glass.